sertansenturk/tdd_demo/README.md

 ## Unittests
 In test driven development, you initially start with unittests and later work on the solution.
 This way you can ensure that your implementation is well-thought and it fulfills the requirements.

-For unittests, we will use [pytest](https://pytest.org/en/latest/), which is one of the most used unittest libraries for Python.
-Our tests will live in a folder called `tests` under the repo.
-The modules will be a mirror image of the `demo` package, with a prefix `test_` added to each module name.
+For unittests, we use [pytest](https://pytest.org/en/latest/), which is one of the most used unittest libraries for Python.
+Our tests live in a folder called `tests` under the repo.
+The modules are a mirror image of the `demo` package, with a prefix `test_` added to each module name.
 Having a parallel structure helps us to build small, incremental tests, and keep a track of what is being tested with ease.

-First we will create a `virtualenv` to isolate our development environment from the OS Python.
+First, create a `virtualenv` to isolate our development environment from the OS Python.
 Please follow the [instructions to install `pip` and `virtualenv`](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/), if you don't have them on your system.
 Once they are installed, you can create a virtual environment by:

 ```bash
 cd /path/to/tdd_demo_repo